ranjiewwen/deeplab-pytorch/README.md

 # DeepLab with PyTorch

-PyTorch implementation to train **DeepLab v2** model (ResNet backbone) on **COCO-Stuff** dataset.
+- PyTorch implementation to train **DeepLab v2** model (ResNet backbone) on **COCO-Stuff** dataset.

-DeepLab is one of the CNN architectures for semantic image segmentation.
-COCO-Stuff is a semantic segmentation dataset, which includes 164k images annotated with 171 thing/stuff classes (+ unlabeled).
+- COCO-Stuff is a semantic segmentation dataset, which includes 164k images annotated with 171 thing/stuff classes (+ unlabeled).

-This repository aims to reproduce the official score of DeepLab v2 on COCO-Stuff datasets.
+- This repository aims to reproduce the official score of DeepLab v2 on COCO-Stuff datasets.

-The model can be trained both on [COCO-Stuff 164k](https://github.com/nightrome/cocostuff) and the outdated [COCO-Stuff 10k](https://github.com/nightrome/cocostuff10k), without building the official DeepLab v2 implemented by Caffe.
+- The model can be trained both on [COCO-Stuff 164k](https://github.com/nightrome/cocostuff) and the outdated [COCO-Stuff 10k](https://github.com/nightrome/cocostuff10k), without building the official DeepLab v2 implemented by Caffe.

-Trained models are provided [here](#pre-trained-models).
-ResNet-based DeepLab v3/v3+ are also included, although they are not tested.
+- ResNet-based DeepLab v3/v3+ are also included, although they are not tested.

 ### File tree

+- Refactored file structure is easy to expand. and optimize code style,convenient secondary development.
+- You can add config,data,loss,metric,model file in corresponding folder.

 ```bash
 ├── config